"Quality is the parent, the source of all subjects and objects." - Robert Pirsig

 Please send an email if you have questions: For email address, click on "Contact Me", at the bottom of this page, or every ZMMQ Page.

 Henry S Gurr ZMMQ SiteMaster.
-1 June 2019, and 27 June 2022.XXXXXX .
+1 June 2019, 27 June 2022, 15 May 2024. and June 18 2026.

-Supplementary Information#4 for Henry S Gurr’s Unified Panorama View Into How Our Mind Works, Including Topics Of => Analogy, Metaphor, and Related Neural Cognitive Theories..
+Supplementary Information#4 for Henry S Gurr’s Unified View Into How Our Mind Works, Also Including Topics Of => Analogy, Metaphor, and Related Neural Cognitive Theories..

-Articles & Books, Which Are Relevant To Henry S Gurr’s Proto Theory Panorama of How Our Mind Works.
+Articles & Books, Which Are Relevant To Henry S Gurr’s Proto Theory of How Our Mind Works.

-This Page Is A Compilation Of Additional Information, Selected Because It Supports (or Is Relevant To) => SiteMaster Henry S Gurr’s Proto Theory of How Our Mind Works Click Here.
+This Page Is A Compilation Of Additional Information, Selected Because It Supports (Or Is Relevant To) => SiteMaster Henry S Gurr’s Proto Theory of How Our Mind Works Click Here.

 NOTE1: Readers Should Be Aware That There Are FOUR Continuation Pages Of “Supplementary Information” Which Are =>

 3) Supplementary Information3, Featuring Professor James F Ross’ Book ‘Portraying Analogy’ … Which Very Much Is Working With “Metaphor” ….
-AND Is Relevant To (And Supports), Henry S Gurr’s Unified Panorama View Into How Our Mind Works.
+AND Is Relevant To (And Supports), Henry S Gurr’s Unified View Into How Our Mind Works.

-4) Supplementary Information4, for Henry S Gurr’s Unified Panorama View Into How Our Mind Works.
+4) Supplementary Information4, for Henry S Gurr’s Unified View Into How Our Mind Works.
 This is the WebPage you are reading right now.

-The Published Articles, Listed Below, On This Page You Are Reading Now => Were Selected Because Supports (Or Is Relevant To), Henry S Gurr’s Unified Panorama View Into How Our Mind Works.
+The Published Articles, Listed Below, On This Page You Are Reading Now => Were Selected Because Supports (Or Is Relevant To), Henry S Gurr’s Unified View Into How Our Mind Works.

 … The Following Articles and Information were mostly found (and selected out of) Google Results Search, from wide variety of topic areas related to Mind, Consciousness, Brain Research, Neuron Physiology, Psychology, Artificial Intelligence, Decision Theory, Etc. Eventually our search will be expanded to include The Citation Index , and also expand to Google Advanced search, where we look for WebPages, that are themselves link to valuable article, already discovered.
 These articles are presented somewhat in order of their discovery.
 Material copied directly from the various articles below is sometimes shown in “quote marks”.
 These articles are presented somewhat in order of their discovery.